-There were several reasons for what made Lewis terrifying, but his most infamous trait: his inexplicable speed.
-Able to catch bullets with ease if left unexhausted, and the ability to somehow be in one place before suddenly appearing in another, as if teleportation.
-An unknown power only the Demons were capable of achieving, those who have lived and fought long before the Promise.
-It was with this power, that in an instant, Lewis appeared from behind with his sword-like claws.
+There were several reasons for what made Lewis terrifying, but his most infamous trait is his inexplicable speed.
+Able to catch bullets with ease if left unexhausted, and the ability to somehow be in one place before suddenly appearing in another, as if he teleported.
+An unknown power only the demons of this world were capable of, those who have lived and fought long before the Promise.
+It was with this power, that in an instant, Lewis appeared behind Emma with his sword-like claws.

 She had been stabbed.

 "What a shame."
 So pitied the demon behind her.
 "But you were a wonderful hunt.
 I will never forget you."